Nebukam/PCGExtendedToolkit/_sources/doc-graphs/graphs-fuse-clusters.md

 {% include img a='details/details-graph-fuse-clusters.png' %}

-> Current implementation is **WIP**: all attributes from the inputs are not forwarded to the output graph.
+> Current implementation is **WIP**: not all attributes from the inputs are not forwarded to the output graph.
 {: .error }

 ---